MICHAEL B. GOODKIN, MD, FACC

 - Midodrine, 15 mg 3-4 times per day

 - Naltrexone, low dose

-- Vyvanse, 30-70 mg twice per day vasoconstrictors and help with fatigue, cognitive dysfunction and orthostatic intolerance
+- Vyvanse, 30-70 mg twice per day.
+They act as vasoconstrictors and help with fatigue, cognitive dysfunction and orthostatic intolerance

 Other Treatment Options

 - IVIG.
 The current thinking is that POTS is antibody related.
 20% have an identifiable autoimmune disorder.
 Several kinds of autonomic receptor antibodies have been identified although testing is not generally of clinical value.
 Half the patients have small fiber neuropathy on skin biopsy.
-A randomized trial of intravenous immune globulin is ongoing in Dallas.
+A randomized trial of intravenous immunoglobulin is ongoing in Dallas.
 Patients can take IVIg 5 hours a day, 5 days a week, every 4 weeks.
-It’s been useful but very unwieldy.
+It’s useful but unwieldy.

 - Somatosensory therapy.
 This therapy is done primarily by chiropractic neurologists and is referred to as functional neurology.
 Dr. Kevin Lasko believes POTS is caused by abnormal sensory processing and treats it primarily with cranial nerve stimulation using a tuning fork, vagus nerve stimulator and eye movements called saccades.
 He has had some astounding results.

 - Surgery.
 If the patient has EDS and is floundering with treatment, they may have Chiari I, tethered cord and/or craniocervical instability from ligamentous laxity in their neck causing a retroflexed odontoid process.
 Neurosurgeons Fraser Henderson in Chevy Chase, Maryland and Paolo Bolognese in Garden City, NY are the most expert in treatment of these conditions.
 Craniocervical instability is relatively unknown the POTS community, yet the vast majority of these patients have POTS.